tabreturn/tabreturn.github.io/_posts/2018-06-27-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

 You may name this `i` variable whatever you wish, but it is a popular convention to represent the *iterator* value using `i`.

 The final line states that `i` is equal to itself plus one.
-Once `i` reaches twenty-three, the program can continue with any other code that follows.
-To draw 23 circles, place a `ellipse` function within the loop:
+Once `i` reaches twenty-four, the program can continue with any other code that follows.
+To draw twenty-four circles, place a `ellipse` function within the loop:

 {% highlight py %}
 i = 0

-while i <= 23:
+while i < 24:
     print(i)
     ellipse(width/2,height/2, 30,30)
     i = i + 1